You are currently viewing content for the location:

 Table of Contents

-2. Function
+3. Function

-3. Drive Modes
+4. Drive Modes and Recuperation

-4. Settings
+5. Settings

 Function

-Only during stronger braking does the mechanical braking system engage — seamlessly and without any noticeable transition.
-This interaction is known as blending
+Only during stronger braking does the mechanical braking system engage - seamlessly and without any noticeable transition.
+This interaction is known as blending.

-Drive Modes
+Drive Modes and Recuperation

-Normal Mode: Balanced and efficient — ideal for everyday driving and long-distance trips.
-Sport Mode and Sport Plus Mode (available with the optional Sport Chrono Package): Tuned for dynamic performance with more direct throttle response.
-Recuperation is stronger in these modes, helping to recover more energy during harder deceleration — perfect for a sporty drive with efficiency gains.
+"Normal" mode: Balanced and efficient - ideal for everyday driving and long-distance journeys"Sport" and "Sport Plus" mode (available with the optional Sport Chrono Package): Tuned for dynamic performance with more direct response behaviour.
+Recuperation is stronger in these modes, so that more energy is recovered during heavy deceleration - perfect for sporty driving with efficiency gains.

 Settings

-The drivetrain is fully decoupled, allowing the Macan to roll with minimal resistance — similar to shifting into neutral in a manual car.
-This mode is ideal for smooth, energy-efficient cruising on longer routes.
-At higher speeds, the system enters zero torque mode, reducing kinetic energy loss and allowing the vehicle to glide as far as possible without power input.
+Coasting: The drivetrain is completely decoupled so that the Macan rolls with minimal resistance - similar to shifting into neutral in a vehicle with a manual gearbox.
+This mode is ideal for a smooth, energy-efficient drive on longer journeys.
+At higher speeds, the system switches to zero-torque control, reducing the loss of kinetic energy and allowing the vehicle to glide as far as possible without any energy input.Overrun Recuperation: When this function is activated, the vehicle decelerates gently at around 0.6 m/s² - similar to the engine brake of a combustion engine.
+Energy is recovered and fed directly back into the battery.
+If more deceleration is required than can be achieved by recuperation alone, the hydraulic brake is automatically activated.

 PCM > Vehicle > Charging & Energy > Recuperation